lutfailham96/go-tcp-proxy-tunnel/README.md

 Fast & clean tcp proxy tunnel written in Go

 This project was intended for debugging text-based protocols.
-The next version will address binary protocols.

 ## Install